Documenting the Next Generation of Drone Pilots

 Well, most young people today are gamers.
 Not all drone pilots are gamers, but a lot of young people are gamers, and a lot of drone pilots are quite young.
 The US Army has used virtual reality and video games as a recruiting tool for a long time.
 They’ve been testing out different games and strategies, and they actually created their own video game, America’s Army, which is very much a recruiting tool.
 You enter your user information before you begin playing the game.
 They use real sounds and try to create a realistic feeling of being in a battle.

 Yeah.
-It was supposed to be a recruiting tool, and it ended up being a very popular online video game played by around 9 million people worldwide.
-Gamers have skills such as multitasking, being able to relate to the user interfaces on screen, and hand-to-eye coordination.
-In the beginning of the drone program, the training that pilots got was minimal.
+It was supposed to be a recruiting tool and it ended up being a very popular online video game played by around 9 million people worldwide.
+Gamers have skills such as multitasking, being able to relate to the user interfaces on screen and hand-to-eye coordination.
+In the beginning of the drone programme, the training that pilots got was minimal.

 Is there a similar pattern occurring outside of America?